 A fade is a great shot to have in your repertoire if you want to work around trees or put yourself in a good position on dogleg holes.
 It also allows players to maintain consistency and control over their game by allowing them to set up, aim, and swing the same way on every hole.

-Downside of a fade
+The downside of a fade

 If the face makes contact with the ball at an incorrect angle when playing a fade, it might result in a slice.
 A fade may also prohibit you from reaching a green in regulation on dogleg holes that are draw-friendly.